imankulov/cookiecutter-python-project/README.md

 - Stub project template.
 - Test directory with a sample test file.
 - GitHub workflow configuration to run pytest automatically.
-- Pre-configured mypy, Flake8, isort.
+- Pre-configured mypy and ruff
 - A set of pre-commit hooks.
 - pyproject.toml for Poetry.